uncleejay/judgemetest/README.md

 ### PDF Test Cases

-All test cases are available in a PDF document located in the docs folder.
+All test cases are available in a PDF document located in the docs/ folder.
 This document provides a detailed breakdown of each test scenario.

 ### Gherkin Test Cases

-Test cases written in Gherkin syntax are located in the docs folder.
+Test cases written in Gherkin syntax are located in the docs/ folder.
 These scenarios are written in Cucumber for non-techies.

 ## Running Test Locally